RM35/Advent-of-Code-2022/README.md

-Advent of code 2022.
-Solutions used exactly as run with no post changes.
+# Advent of code 2022

+Solutions directly as used for solving along with revised versions.